lindycoder/docker-instant-https-proxy/README.md

 ## Setup your certificates

-Place your certificates in folder, calle them
+Place your certificates in a folder, and call them
 ```
 ssl.crt
 ssl.key